micmejia/bible-dump/NKJV/Job/Job 4.md

 Surely you have instructed many, And you have strengthened weak hands.

 ###### 4
-Your words have upheld him who was stumbling, And you have strengthened the [^a]feeble knees;
+Your words have upheld him who was stumbling, And you have strengthened the feeble knees;

 ###### 5
 But now it comes upon you, and you are weary; It touches you, and you are troubled.